 In 2019, the volumetric infusion segment accounted for a share of 28%.
 They are used to provide safe and accurate delivery of intravenous fluid products to patients.
-The transfusion of a large number of body fluids and electrolytes can only be administered by volumetric infusion pumps; therefore, they are witnessing high application, especially in small and medium-sized hospitals.
+The transfusion of a large number of body fluids and electrolytes can only be administered by a volumetric infusion pump; therefore, they are witnessing high application, especially in small and medium-sized hospitals.

-A wide range of applications in healthcare and non-healthcare segment drives the demand for syringe pumps.
+A wide range of applications in the healthcare and non-healthcare segments drives the demand for syringe pumps.
 The main advantage is the high precision when dispensing small volumes and more flexible dispensing capacity, easier and smaller pulsations.
 The number of syringe pumps used in general cardiovascular and anesthesia departments is higher than other models, hence their contribution is high.

-Approximately 463 million adults across the world are living with diabetes in 2019, and this count is expected to reach 700 million by 2045.
+Approximately 463 million adults across the world are living with diabetes in 2019, and this count is expected to grow to 700 million by 2045.
 Among 79% of adults with diabetes are in low and middle-income countries.
 With the increasing awareness of insulin pump therapy, patients are shifting toward insulin pumps over conventional diabetes management treatment options.
 The usage is witnessed higher among younger diabetes patients than elderly people that are more inclined toward self-injection practices.

 INSIGHTS BY TECHNOLOGY

 Traditional pumps include a syringe, volumetric, and PCA.
 They are used in medical settings such as mobile, home, and long-term care settings.
 They are usable in both stationary and mobile environments to administer pain medication, antibiotics, chemotherapy medication, and hydrating fluids.
 Compared to specialty pumps, the medication error is higher in the traditional ones.
 This is one of the factors, which is limiting the adoption in the market.
-Although they are widely used in hospital settings, limited scope for innovations, and a slow reduction in the target population are expected to decline their market share during the forecast period.
+Although they are widely used in hospital settings, limited scope for innovations and a slow reduction in the target population are expected to decline their market share during the forecast period.

 INSIGHTS BY USAGE